 The Florida A&M University College of Law Library is also the public law library for Orange County, and houses Orange County's law collection.
-We are open seven days a week to provide access for attorneys and members of the public.

 The College of Law is not able to provide free parking.
 Parking is available at the garage by the Zora Neale Hurston State Buildings at 400 Robinson Street, Orlando FL 32801.

 Members of the public are welcome to come in and use our resources for legal research purposes.
 We are happy to help guide you to appropriate research resources and show you how to do legal research.
 In order to avoid the unauthorized practice of law, we cannot choose which books or forms you need, tell you what a law means, or find cases or laws for you.

 Please note: most court forms are not fill-in-the-blank forms.
 They are guides to show you what your court document should look like.
 You will need to retype the form into a new document.

 Checking out books